 The Equal Protection Clause

-The majority tied the Equal Protection clause to the Due Process clause in finding that prohibiting same-sex marriage violated both.
+The majority tied the Equal Protection clause to the Due Process clause in finding that same-sex marriage bans violated both.
 Justice Kennedy wrote that “The Due Process Clause and the Equal Protection Clause are connected in a profound way" and that under Equal Protection, “the Court has recognized that new insights and societal understandings can reveal unjustified inequality within our most fundamental institutions that once passed unnoticed and unchallenged."

-Justice Roberts' Dissent
+Justice Roberts' Dissenting Opinion

-Instead, he would have agreed with the Sixth Circuit, and held that the debate over marriage equality was a question for Congress and the states, not for the federal judiciary.
+Instead, he would have agreed with the Sixth Circuit and held that the debate over marriage equality was a question for Congress and the states, not for the federal judiciary.

 Justice Scalia's Scornful Dissent